evanl714/Gambler.Bot.Core/README.md

 ```

-Check out Doormat.Bot and KryGamesBot for examples of how Doormat has been implemented there.
+Check out Doormat.Bot and Gambler.Bot for examples of how Doormat has been implemented there.